A great idea can come from many places. Here are some suggested places to start:

 because ____(why)____.

-Another option for developing or exploring topics is to use Gale Opposing Viewpoint's Browse Issues option.
-The database provides almost 500 topic pages that explore a range of issues.
-You can find this option by going to Gale Opposing Viewpoints and scrolling down on the home page.
+Another option for developing or exploring topics is to use the Browse Issues option in the database In Context: Opposing Viewpoints.
+This database provides almost 500 topic pages that explore a range of issues.
+You can find this option by going to In Context: Opposing Viewpoints and scrolling down on the home page.

-If you select one of the subjects, a larger list of topics are displayed.
-For example the image below shows part of the list of topics available within the Business and Economics subject
+If you select one of the subjects, a larger list of topics will be displayed.
+For example, the image below shows part of the list of topics available within the subject of Business and Economics.

 a.
 Featured Viewpoints: quick essays highlighting differing opinions within the topic, handpicked by Gale